lisp-mirror/clcon/README.md

 with the IDE.
 Take a [demo tour](doc/demo-tour.md) instead.

 Current features are:

-- REPL with command history and history substitution
+- REPL for Lisp and Tcl with history
-- Debugger (inspect stack, locals, goto source, invoke restarts, eval in frame, restart frame, search)
-- Editor (with some pitfalls, e.g. you can close buffer without save confirmation)
+- Debugger
+- Stepper
+- Multitabbed Editor (currenty have no save confirmation when quitting, beware!)
-- completion for lisp symbols and filenames in REPL
+- Completion for Lisp, Tcl and filenames in REPL
-- lisp mode with syntax-highlight, find-source, auto indent (not covered by demo tour)
+- Find Source for Lisp and Tcl.
+Find source for TCL seem to be rather unique feature of clcon
+- Some commands of lisp mode (navigate through forms, auto-indent, have bugs...)
-- inspector
+- Inspector
-- compilation notes browser
+- Compilation error browser
-- editor buffer list
-- recent files menu
-- "Find" and "Find next" commands for text and treeview
-- running of tcl code with special "escapes"

 ## Installation and startup
-For windows, we even have [File release](https://bitbucket.org/budden/clcon/downloads/clcon-0.2.2.zip).
+For windows, we have rather outdated [File release](https://bitbucket.org/budden/clcon/downloads/clcon-0.2.2.zip).
 Anyway, see [doc/INSTALL.md](https://bitbucket.org/budden/clcon/src/default/doc/INSTALL.md) for installation instructions.

 ## Documentation

-[Demo tour](doc/demo-tour.md) - narrow footpath through best views of all currently working features of clcon
+[Demo tour](doc/demo-tour.md) - narrow footpath through best views of some features of clcon (a bit outdated)

 [User manual](https://bitbucket.org/budden/clcon/src/default/doc/user-manual.md)